JamieWCGraham/TOPSY_Automation_fMRS_Pipeline/README.md

 ## Installation
 This pipeline requires the download of a couple pieces of software.
+Firstly, the automation software we are using depends on SikuliX IDE, and python.
+Download SikuliX IDE here <a href="https://raiman.github.io/SikuliX1/downloads.html">here<a>.
+You can download Python <a href="https://www.python.org/downloads/">here</a>.
-It's important for you to have both fitMAN and BARSTOOL downloaded.
-For more information on how to download these, click <a href="https://github.com/dwong263/MAGIQ/wiki/Installation-Overview">here</a>.
+It's important for you to have both fitMAN and BARSTOOL downloaded and working successfully on your computer.
+For more information on how to download and run these, click <a href="https://github.com/dwong263/MAGIQ/wiki/Installation-Overview">here</a>.
+You also need to have Visual Studio Code downloaded.
+It is free and open source <a href="https://code.visualstudio.com/download">here</a>.